dullhunk/whats-the-story-learning-glory/index.md

-# What's Your Story, Learning Glory?
+# What's the Story, Learning Glory?

-Like many Universities, teaching, learning and research are key values at the University of Manchester.
-How are these values reflected in press releases from the University?
-We counted the occurrences of keywords in annual press releases that get emailed to the inbox of every member of staff at the end of each year.
-Here's the results for the University of Manchester from 2018 to 2024, counting the words `teach`, `learn`, `student` and `research`.
+Like many Universities, teaching, learning and research are key stories that reflect values at the University of Manchester.
+How are these values reflected in the stories told in press releases from the University?
+We counted the occurrences of keywords in annual press releases from 2018 to 2024.
+Here's the results for the keywords `teach`, `learn`, `student` and `research`.

 | Words / Year               |2018        |2019       | 2020      |2021       |2022       |2023       |2024       |
 | -------------------------- | ---------- |---------- |---------- |---------- |---------- |---------- |---------- |